-In 2016, Dr Orly Razgour, a leading molecular ecologist and conservation biologist from Southampton University, also joined NBG for some fieldwork.
+In 2016, Dr Orly Razgour, a leading molecular ecologist and conservation biologist from Southampton University, also joined the NBP for some fieldwork.
 Orly was seeking genetic samples from barbastelle (under Home Office licence) to help model how climate change and habitat loss might interact to affect the future distribution of European forest bats.
 Using Next-Generation Sequencing, Orly is looking to understand what drives the bats’ evolutionary responses to such global change, which should then facilitate an assessment of the likelihood of long-term population survival.
 Orly was particularly interested in Nottinghamshire’s barbastelle populations because they are at the northern extent of this species’ current UK range.
 We therefore helped Orly acquire several samples from barbastelles at the site above, in addition to samples from two adult male bats caught at the site bisected by our border with Derbyshire, which had been monitored through 2016.
 Because these two bats were caught a few metres into Derbyshire, this also provided that county with their first ‘in-the-hand’ records for this species.

-2017: Last year, with reduced volunteer availability compared to 2016, the focus was on finding a barbastelle nursery roost in Nottinghamshire.
-The target site was the one discovered in 2015, where regular barbastelle activity was recorded on detectors since then.
+2017: With reduced volunteer availability compared to 2016, the focus was on finding a barbastelle nursery roost in Nottinghamshire.
+The target site was the one discovered in 2015, where regular barbastelle activity had been recorded on detectors since then.
 In early August a healthy (11.5g) post-lactating female barbastelle was successfully caught, radio-tagged, and radio-tracked back to a roost.
 This comprised lifting bark on a decaying oak tree, which had been previously assessed as being highly suitable for this species.
 Up to five barbastelle were recording emerging from this tree roost on a series of emergence surveys, although it is likely that other roosts remained undiscovered.
 The radio-tagged bat was also tracked for several nights as she mainly foraged over meadows, along mature hedgerows and a ‘green lane’, but also made regular forays to two small copses of broadleaf trees and over a small sewage farm.

 In August, the site that straddles the Nottinghamshire – Derbyshire border was surveyed again to try and understand more about the barbastelle activity there.
 This was the site where the two adult male barbastelle had been caught, and subsequently sampled by Dr Orly Razgour, in 2016.
 Interestingly, a year on from Orly’s visit, one of these bats was recaptured in the same location.
 This recapture was apparent as a tiny scar remained on the wing membrane of this healthy-looking male bat, where the tissue sample had been taken.